 But my main frustration right now are the sites that won’t let you change your password unless you use the lost-password function.
 How dumb do you have to be as a developer to miss that step?
 This is not fucking rocket surgery.

 So the first round of the tipping jar experiment went well.
 There were two dominant factors: time of day and size of the jar.
 I was not surprised that morning tipping was better than evening tipping, as the store is busier early than late.
 I was surprised by the degree to which it dominated the results.
 You use fractional factorial experiments to screen for results.
-Normally, I would reduce this to a 23 experiment1 by dropping an insignificant factor; instead, I have changed how I collect my data and am re-running with the other three factors.
+Normally, I would reduce this to a 23 experiment ((Three factors, each with two possible states.)) by dropping an insignificant factor; instead, I have changed how I collect my data and am re-running with the other three factors.
 Instead of morning and night shifts allowing me to collect the data in 5-6 days, I’m using each full day as an experimental run, which will take me eight days.

-I fully expect that tip jar size — larger was better, which surprised me — will continue to be a key player, but I want to know if opacity and seeding have main effects, and I want to know if any interactions occur.2 With a full factorial — even with a single replicate — I’ll be able to create a good reduced model once I see which main effects and interactions have any meaning.
+I fully expect that tip jar size — larger was better, which surprised me — will continue to be a key player, but I want to know if opacity and seeding have main effects, and I want to know if any interactions occur. ((E.g., how jar size and seeding interact)) With a full factorial — even with a single replicate — I’ll be able to create a good reduced model once I see which main effects and interactions have any meaning.
 It may be that tip jar size is the only factor that matters, but I won’t know until I take data.